dcarley/coredns/GOVERNANCE.md

 file, with their Github handle and a possibly obfuscated email address.
 Everyone in the `approvers` list is a Maintainer.

-A Maintainer is also listed in a plugin specific OWNER file.
+A Maintainer is also listed in a plugin specific OWNERS file.

 A Maintainer should be a member of `maintainer@coredns.io`, although this is not a hard requirement.